Hello and welcome to my K2 Lien AT review.

 You can use them in the backcountry, on the groomers or use them in the park or for freestyle-type riding outside the park.
 They’re responsive but at the same time have great board feel.

 They are good for a range of different boards too, so if you want just one pair of bindings for multiple boards then they are a good choice.

 O.k. let’s take a more detailed look at what the Lien ATs are capable of.

 Bindings: K2 Lien AT 2018, Large

 Conditions: Cloudy with some sun in the morning.
 Started snowing around midday (have had so much snow in April – it’s awesome!)
 Some fresh overnight snow made the snow nice and soft in the morning – hardened up as it was compacted but was still soft-packed.
 Then Softened up again a bit in the afternoon with the snow.

 While some label this as a mid-stiff binding, I definitely felt that it was medium.
 It feels like a 6/10.
 So on the stiffer side of medium but still medium.
 Which I think is great for this type of binding.

-I was able to try the Lien ATs on a couple of different flexing boards too and they worked just as well with both boards.
+I have ridden the Lien ATs on a few different flexing boards too and they worked just as well across a range of flexes.

-The bindings flex really well with the board and this makes them actually really great for buttering.
+The bindings flex really well with the board and this makes them great for buttering.
 The kind of buttering you might expect out of a softer flexing base plate.

-But whatever they’re doing there is working.
-They achieve great response but also great butterability.
+Whatever they’re doing there is working.
+They achieve great response but also great board feel.